gopiotr/zephyr/doc/guides/test/babblesim.rst

             name: bs_2G4_phy_v1
             sim_length: 60e6

-This YAML file define necessary information to build and run BabbleSim's tests.
+This YAML file define necessary information to build and run BabbleSim tests.
 Next after collecting all tests, Pytest filter tests if some filter rules were passed in CLI.

-Each test consists of two phase:
+Each test consists of two phases:

 1. Building process
         -   get CMake extra arguments from ``bs_testsuite.yaml`` file and